-The table below shows the number of law enforcement agencies contributing data to the UCR Program within each population group for 2014.
-Information published in Crime in the United States, 2014, reflects data from these agencies.
+The table below shows the number of law enforcement agencies eligible to participate in the UCR Program within each population group for 2016.
+Information published in Crime in the United States, 2016, reflects data from these agencies.

 1Includes universities and colleges to which no population is attributed.